Breakeven in Nuclear Fusion via Electron-Free Target

 Because the beam energy is supplied by an accelerator, its efficiency must be considered when evaluating overall breakeven.
-We use \(\varepsilon\) to denote the accelerator efficiency, and the effective breakeven index is \(R_{\mathrm{eff}}(E) = \varepsilon \times R(E)\), which reflects the practical energy cost of beam generation.
-For electrostatic accelerators, \(\varepsilon\) can approach 0.9~\cite{tahar2024accelerator}.
-This high efficiency supports the feasibility of our proposed method, especially for beam energies up to a few MeV.
-However, when beam energies exceed several MeV and acceleration relies on oscillating electric fields (e.g., RF accelerators), the efficiency typically decreases due to increased power losses in the RF system and associated components.
-This limitation must be considered in the design of high-energy beam–target fusion systems.
-Importantly, the inverse of this ratio, \((E_{\mathrm{gen}}/E_B)^{-1}\), sets the lower bound on the accelerator efficiency \(\varepsilon\) required to avoid net energy loss: \( \varepsilon_{\min} \ge (E_{\mathrm{gen}}/E_B)^{-1}. \) For example, if \(E_{\mathrm{gen}}/E_B = 2.5\), the accelerator must operate at \(\varepsilon \ge 0.4\) to achieve breakeven.
+We denote the accelerator efficiency by $\varepsilon$, and the effective breakeven index is $R_{\mathrm{eff}}(E)=\varepsilon\,R(E)$, which reflects the practical energy cost of beam generation.
+In practice, representative efficiencies span a broad range — typically $\varepsilon\!\sim\!0.6$–$0.9$ for electrostatic acceleration and $\varepsilon\!\sim\!0.2$–$0.5$ for RF-based systems — and our conclusions do not rely on the precise choice within these ranges~\cite{handbook_accel}.
+Importantly, the inverse of this integrated gain, $(E_{\mathrm{gen}}/E_B)^{-1}$, therefore sets the minimum accelerator efficiency required to avoid net energy loss, $\varepsilon_{\min}\!\ge\!(E_{\mathrm{gen}}/E_B)^{-1}$.
+For example, if $E_{\mathrm{gen}}/E_B=2.5$, the accelerator must operate at $\varepsilon\!\ge\!0.4$ to achieve breakeven.
 This interpretation links the integrated fusion energy gain to practical system design constraints.

-For the realization of electron‑free targets—i.e., targets with negligible electron density—a substantial reduction of electrons is required, since the stopping power is dominated by energy transfer to light, low‑mass charged particles.
-Achieving such conditions conceptually corresponds to maintaining an ion‑dominated environment, where the electron density is suppressed by several orders of magnitude.
-Although the detailed implementation is beyond the scope of this work, such conditions could in principle be achieved using strong external fields and ultra‑high‑vacuum techniques, which may allow ions to be confined while substantially reducing residual electrons.

-A collider‑type configuration, in which both projectiles and targets are composed solely of ions, represents one possible conceptual scenario consistent with the electron‑free assumption.
-The present analysis focuses on the resulting energy‑balance conditions rather than on specific experimental realizations, which will require further dedicated investigation.

-We show that the analysis predicts conditions under which breakeven may be achievable by removing electrons from the target material, energy loss can be significantly reduced, enabling breakeven conditions in nuclear fusion without high-temperature plasma.
-By considering a simplified system consisting solely of beam and target ions, excluding electrons, this study clarifies the fundamental energy balance under idealized conditions and offers a promising route toward fusion energy that warrants further experimental investigation.
-Although the present study focuses on the D–T reaction as an example, the concept can be extended to other fusion reactions under similar conditions.
-While plasma confinement remains the dominant route toward fusion energy, the proposed electron-free target concept could serve as an alternative pathway, complementing existing approaches and enabling new design strategies.
+At higher beam energies, the impact of finite accelerator efficiency becomes increasingly important.
+As a result, the overall energy balance may favor an intermediate beam-energy range, rather than asymptotically high energies.